Female student with a blue Spalding polo shirt sits with her laptop in a bright classroom setting

 Tuition

 Explore your future in healthcare.
-Learn about tuition and fees for our Radiology Tech associate degree program, as well as your financial aid options.
+Learn about tuition and fees for our Radiologic Technology associate degree program, as well as your financial aid options.

 Male student in a blue and yellow Spalding t-shirt sits in a building lobby working on a laptop